Rapé

 The spiritual truffle ceremony

-At some truffle ceremonies with a spiritual theme we sometimes offer Rapé.
-Rapé use cannot be used during the middle of the truffle ceremony but can be used at the beginning or end.
-It is a free choice to do it or not and it is important to choose your own path.
-There is no social pressure, but it is important to know whether you really think it is necessary.
-If you can do a truffle ceremony without Rapé, it is healthier than with Rapé.
-If you occasionally want to use Rapé for the positive effects, the health risk is very low.
+For some spiritually themed truffle ceremonies, we sometimes offer Rapé.
+Rapé cannot be used during the middle of the truffle ceremony, but it can be used at the beginning or end.
+Whether or not to use it is a personal choice, and it's important to choose your own path.
+There's no social pressure, but it's important to know whether you really need it.
+If you can perform a truffle ceremony without Rapé, it's healthier than with Rapé.
+If you only want to use Rapé occasionally for its positive effects, the health risk is very low.
 Again, do what feels right.

 Spiritual truffle ceremony